This facility is closed. You can no longer apply for a grant.

 The Facility for Sustainable Entrepreneurship and Food Security (FDOV) encourages public-private partnerships in the field of food security and private sector development in developing countries.
 This means that government bodies, the industry and Non-Governmental Organisations (NGOs) or knowledge institutions form a collaborative venture with the Ministry of Foreign Affairs.
 In return they can be eligible for a subsidy.
-It is currently not possible to apply for a FDOV grant.

 The objectives are to improve the food security situation and to strengthen the private sector in developing countries, in the best interests of the overall population.
 To achieve this, it is often necessary to combine the innovative capacity and economic sustainability of the market, with government regulation and social responsibility.